Animal heme-dependent peroxidases

-Animal heme-dependent peroxidases is a family of peroxidases.
+Animal heme-dependent peroxidases are a family of peroxidases.
 Peroxidases are found in bacteria, fungi, plants and animals.
 On the basis of sequence similarity, a number of animal heme peroxidases can be categorized as members of a superfamily: myeloperoxidase (MPO); eosinophil peroxidase (EPO); lactoperoxidase (LPO); thyroid peroxidase (TPO); prostaglandin H synthase (PGHS); and peroxidasin.

 Function

 Myeloperoxidase (MPO) plays a major role in the oxygen-dependent microbicidal system of neutrophils.
 EPO from eosinophilic granulocytes participates in immunological reactions, and potentiates tumor necrosis factor (TNF) production and hydrogen peroxide release by human monocyte-derived macrophages.
 MPO (and possibly EPO) primarily use Cl^{−}ions and H_{2}O_{2} to form hypochlorous acid (HOCl), which can effectively kill bacteria or parasites.
 In secreted fluids, LPO catalyses the oxidation of thiocyanate ions (SCN^{−}) by H_{2}O_{2}, producing the weak oxidizing agent hypothiocyanite (OSCN^{−}), which has bacteriostatic activity.
 TPO uses I^{−} ions and H_{2}O_{2} to generate iodine, and plays a central role in the biosynthesis of thyroid hormones T_{3} and T_{4}.
 Myeloperoxidase, for example, resides in the human nucleus and lysosome and acts as a defense response to oxidative stress, preventing apoptosis of the cell.